 ACP Rail Brit Rail Card

-If you’re going to be in the UK for more than a few days and plan to do some travel by train, a Brit Rail Card could come in handy and save you money.
-I was there for three weeks and had eight days’ worth of travel available on my rail card.
+If you’re planning to take some day trips from London, a Brit Rail Card could come in handy and save you money.
+I was there for three weeks and had eight days worth of travel available on my rail card.
 I used them all.
 This is an app I used a lot.
 It’s easy to download a pass and then use your cell phone to tap through the train stations.
 I loved the convenience.
 I booked my pass through ACP Rail.

 Food and drink are an integral part of any trip.
 Some of my best travel memories are related to a meal with friends or a special dish I loved.